 The views on this hike are SO incredible, I can’t imagine missing them by hiking in darkness at night!

-I would say it’s probably better to go with a reputable tour company instead of trying to go on your own (renting a car or hiring a taxi for example).
-If you’re driving outside of the main tourist areas in Egypt, you need permission from the government.
+It’s better to visit Mount Sinai with a reputable private tour company instead of trying to go on your own (renting a car or hiring a taxi for example).
+Why?
+Because you need permission from the government.
+This is an important piece of information to know!

 There are many checkpoints where they are stopping cars and checking passports.
 The tour company will handle all of this and get all the permissions for you.
 It would be a shame to get all the way to a checkpoint and be turned back.